Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Data

 From the raw source catalogs, we keep only sources classified as stellar in both J and K by the CASU pipeline.
 We then clean the final catalogs using photometric quality cuts that are demonstrated in the panels of Figure \ref{fig:error}.
 We use a constant$+$exponential function to cull the data via the the photometric uncertainty as a function of the J-band and K-band magnitudes.
 The specific functional form of these cuts can be found in Appendix \ref{sec:error}.

 We generate ASTs to characterize the biases, uncertainties, and completeness of our data using the procedure described in \cite{ren24}.
-We run ASTs across the PHAT footprint.
+We run ASTs across the entire PHAT footprint.
+The average stellar density and 50\% completeness limits of these ASTs is tabulated in Table \ref{tab:disk_ast}.
 However, because of the wide areal coverage of the halo data ($\sim7.5~\rm{degrees^2}$), running ASTs for each position of the UKIRT footprint is prohibitively computationally expensive in the framework of this photometric routine.
-Instead, we run ASTs in five representative stellar density ranges, using stellar density as an indicator of the expected crowding (and resulting photometric noise) in each range.
-We then measure the average stellar density of the 18 halo regions discussed in \S \ref{subsec:m31_halo}.
+Instead, we run ASTs in three representative stellar density ranges, using stellar density as an indicator of the expected crowding (and resulting photometric noise) in each range.
+We then measure the average stellar density of the six halo regions discussed in \S \ref{subsec:m31_halo}.
 We use the set of ASTs that were generated for regions of similar stellar density.
 Table~\ref{tab:ast} lists the properties of the ASTs used.
 The process of generating ASTs in select regions of specific stellar density and applying them more broadly is also used by the PHAT/PHATTER teams, who faced a similar computational challenge of running ASTs across the entire extent of their M31 and M33 footprints, respectively \citep{williams17, lazzarini22}.
 We summarize our ASTs in Table~\ref{tab:ast}.